cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 MOCCA
 =====
-Write your sequences in the same file (Swiss-prot, Fasta or Pir) and type.
+Write your sequences in the same file (Swiss-prot, Fasta or Pir) and type:

 ::